Reflection of internal gravity waves in the form of quasi-axisymmetric beams: The weakly nonlinear system

+We explain this fact in the following for the boundary layers of decay $\L_i \sim \eps^{-\frac 13} {\kk}^\frac 13$, $i=1,2$ (in Lemma \ref{lem:asym}).
 It is known from classical references such as \cite{Chemin2006} that the two-dimensional Leray projector is the 0-th order pseudodiffe\-rential operator of symbol of $\text{Id}-\nabla \Delta^{-1} \nabla \cdot$.
 In order to include the variable $b$, in the present case the Leray projector will be the operator associated with the symbol of

 Then, for $\lambda \sim \eps^{-\frac 13}{\kk^{\frac 13}}, k\sim \pm \kk \sin \gamma $ (Lemma \ref{lem:asym}) and $\eta \le {\kk} \le \eps^{-\mu}$ (Assumption \ref{ass}), we have

 yielding

 Therefore, the approximation of the Leray projector introduces an error of the order $\delta \times \eps^{\frac 13- \frac 23 \mu}$ ($\delta$ is due to the quadratic term), which will be included in $r_{\text{(a)}}^1$ in Proposition \ref{prop:inta}.
 This implies that the main order system corresponding to these boundary layers only involves two of the three variables, i.e. $u$ and $b$, while the vertical velocity $w$ will be constructed by exploiting the divergence-free condition.
 Since the component $W$ is expected to be $\eps^{\frac 13}$ smaller than $U, B$ in this regime, to handle system \eqref{eq:system} in a perturbative way, we first reduce the system \eqref{eq:system} to the equations for $u, b$ ($(U, B)$ denote their Fourier transform).
 In other words, we consider the first and third equation where $w=0$.